ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 [^1]: If you tend to like learning about computer science stuff, the videos
     produced by the [computerphile][1] channel are a goldmine.
 [^2]: In their [steganography][2] video, computerphile talks about the technique
     implemented in this article.
-They go on to show that this technique is not very effective if one's goal is to go undetected!
+They go on to show that this technique isn't effective if one's goal is to go undetected!
 [^3]: [Pixel - Wikipedia][3]
-[^4]: From the manpage: [Steghide][7] is a steganography program that is able to
+[^4]: From the manpage: [Steghide][7] is a steganography program that's able to
-    hide data in various kinds of image- and audio-files.
+    hide data in various kinds of image and audio files.